cometkim/unicode-segmenter/README.md

 <details>
   <summary>

-  `unicode-segmenter/emoji` is a bit less than RegEx \w `u`, but is best in alternatives.
+  `unicode-segmenter/emoji` is a bit less than RegEx w/ `u`, but is best in alternatives.

   </summary>